-- 25.(1) Any employee of an institution (the "seconding institution") may, subject to this section and section 27, be seconded to another institution (the "recipient institution") or to any other organ of state in such manner and on such conditions as may be prescribed. - (2) An employee may only be seconded in terms of subsection (1) if the employee has the skills and knowledge necessary for the intended position upon secondment. - (3) An employee may only be seconded in terms of subsection (1)- - (a) if the employee requests or consents to the secondment; or - (b) in the absence of consent, after due consideration of any representations by the employee, if the secondment is operationally justified. - (4) An employee may only be seconded in terms of subsection (1) for a period in excess of six months if- - (a) the recipient institution or organ of state have taken all reasonable steps to replace the seconded employee; - (b) the interests of the seconded employee have been fairly accommodated. - (5) Any employee of an institution may be seconded in terms of subsection (1) to- - (a) another institution- - (i) with the approval of the relevant authorities of the seconding and recipient institutions : - (ii) by the Minister, after consultation with the executive authorities of the affected institutions; - (b) an organ of state other than an institution, on request of the functionary of the organ of state having the authority to approve the secondment and with the approval of the relevant authority of the seconding institution. - (6) An employee may only be seconded by the Minister in terms of subsection (5)(a)(ii) from or to a provincial or municipal institution with the concurrence of the executive authority of that institution. - (7) Any employee who has been seconded in terms of subsection (1) remains subject to the conditions of service of the seconding institution, except to the extent provided otherwise in the conditions envisaged in subsection (1).
+- 25. (1) Any employee of an institution (the "seconding institution") may, subject to this section and section 27, be seconded to another institution (the "recipient 40 institution") or to any other organ of state in such manner and on such conditions as may be prescribed. - (2) An employee may only be seconded in terms of subsection (1) if the employee has the necessary skills and knowledge for the intended position upon secondment. - e necessary skills and knowledge for the intended position upon secondment.

+(3) An employee may only be seconded in terms of subsection (1)- - (a) if the employee requests or consents to the secondment; or - (b) in the absence of consent, after due consideration of any representations by the employee, if the secondment is justified.

+- (4) An employee may only be seconded in terms of subsection (1) for a period in excess of six months if the- - (a) recipient institution or organ of state has taken all reasonable steps to replace the seconded employee; and - (b) interests of the seconded employee have been fairly accommodated. - (5) Any employee of an institution may only be seconded in terms of subsection (1) - (a) another institution- - (i) with the approval of the relevant authorities of the seconding and recipient institutions; or - (ii) by the Minister, after consultation with the executive authorities of the affected institutions;

-- (8)(a) On the request of the executive authority of an institution, the functionary having authority to second an employee of an organ of state (other than an institution), another government or any other body ("the seconding body") may second that employee to that institution. - (b) The secondment is for such period and on such conditions as agreed between the functionary of the seconding institution and the executive authority of the institution.
+- (b) an organ of state other than an institution, on request of the functionary of the organ of state having the authority to approve the secondment and with the approval of the relevant authority of the seconding institution. - (6) An employee may only be seconded by the Minister in terms of subsection (5)(a)(ii) from or to a provincial or municipal institution with the concurrence of the executive authority of that institution. - (7) Any employee who has been seconded in terms of subsection (1) remains subject to the conditions of service of the seconding institution, except to the extent provided otherwise in the conditions envisaged in subsection (1). - (8) (a) On the request of the executive authority of an institution, the functionary 10 having authority to second an employee of an organ of state, other than an institution or another government, may second that employee to that institution. - (b) The secondment is for such period and on such conditions as agreed between the functionary of the seconding institution and the executive authority of the institution. - (9) The recipient institution bears the costs of secondment, unless the institutions in 15 question agree otherwise.